qwertpas/pennyesc/readme.md

 # PennyESC, a tiny and cheap brushless motor controller

+## Current state of the project:
+Works and spins a 1104 motor with closed loop speed and position control!
+Can daisy chain a few on the same UART bus by using open drain output.

 ## Nov 14
 Finished layout and placed order with JLCPCB!
 Gerber, BOM, and CPL files in pennyesc/production/